nikivdev/go/cli/flow/readme.md

-  gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed killPort         Kill a process by the port it listens on, optionally with fuzzy finder privateForkRepo  Clone a repo and create a private fork with upstream remotes gitFetchUpstream Fetch from upstream (or all remotes) with pruning gitSyncFork      Update a local branch from upstream using rebase or merge updateGoVersion  Upgrade Go using the workspace script
+  gitCheckout      Check out a branch from the remote, creating a local tracking branch if needed killPort         Kill a process by the port it listens on, optionally with fuzzy finder privateForkRepo  Clone a repo and create a private fork with upstream remotes privateForkRepoAndOpen Clone a repo, create a private fork, and open it in Cursor gitFetchUpstream Fetch from upstream (or all remotes) with pruning gitSyncFork      Update a local branch from upstream using rebase or merge updateGoVersion  Upgrade Go using the workspace script